History of the World Wide Web: Web 2.0

-Microsoft added a little noticed feature in 1999 called XMLHttpRequest to MSIE.
+Microsoft added a little-noticed feature called XMLHttpRequest to Internet Explorer in 1999, which enabled a web page to communicate with the server while remaining visible.
 Developers at Oddpost used this feature in 2002 to create the first Ajax application, a webmail client that performed as well as a desktop application.
 Ajax apps were revolutionary.
 Web pages evolved beyond static documents to full-blown applications.
 Websites began offering APIs in addition to webpages.
 Developers created a plethora of Ajax apps including widgets, mashups and new types of social apps.
 Analysts called it Web 2.0.

 Browser vendors improved the performance of their JavaScript engines and dropped support for Flash and Java.
 Traditional client server applications were replaced by cloud apps.
 Amazon reinvented itself as a cloud service provider.

 The use of social media on the Web has become ubiquitous in everyday life.
 The 2010s also saw the rise of streaming services, such as Netflix.

 In spite of the success of Web 2.0 applications, the W3C forged ahead with their plan to replace HTML with XHTML and represent all data in XML.
 In 2004, representatives from Mozilla, Opera, and Apple formed an opposing group, the Web Hypertext Application Technology Working Group (WHATWG), dedicated to improving HTML while maintaining backward compatibility.
 For the next several years, websites did not transition their content to XHTML; browser vendors did not adopt XHTML2; and developers eschewed XML in favor of JSON.
 By 2007, the W3C conceded and announced they were restarting work on HTML and in 2009, they officially abandoned XHTML.
 In 2019, the W3C ceded control of the HTML specification, now called the HTML Living Standard, to WHATWG.

 Microsoft rewrote their Edge browser in 2021 to use Chromium as its code base in order to be more compatible with Chrome.